Location & Styles

 Our cosy studio is located at Shop 2/3 Erikson Lane, Paynesville 3880 (Across from IGA and the Post office)

-Postures are approached in gradual steps, with plenty of time to focus on breathing and repetition so that the practice is simple to do and easy to remember.
+Postures are approached in gradual steps, with a special focus on breathing and repetition to ensure the class is simple to do and easy to remember.

 NEW!
 45 minute Chair Yoga held at Paynesville Community Hall, Mondays 11am.

 Welcome to a truly gentle way to welcome back your healthy movement, healing, strength and joint mobility.

 “So many people believe that ageing or injury means to physically decline that they kind of just give up.
 I know as much as anyone how it feels to be less mobile than one would like.
 In 2008 I was diagnosed with Rheumatoid Arthritis and was in too much pain to move, and could barely walk for 12 months.
 It has been a long slow process but 10 years later I’m fitter and stronger than ever.” – Kirsten

 By doing gentle but powerfully effective workouts in a chair you can regain your best body and mind, inside and out.

 Yoga’s answer to Zumba, a dance of consciousness to awaken you to your highest potential, shake away all your fears and insecurities bringing energy and vibrancy in your life.